alanretubis/project-management-app/README.md

 ## About Project Management App

-A project built using Laravel and React.
+A project being built using Laravel and React.